 Your mental health may suffer significantly if the loss is too great to carry out your regular tasks.
 To assist you in working through the grief, you might need to see a therapist, psychologist, or counselor who practices in this field.

 Understanding Grief Counselling

-A sort of professional treatment called grief counselling is intended to help you work through the many phases and variety of emotions you could experience after a loss.
+A sort of professional treatment called grief counseling is intended to help you work through the many phases and emotions you could experience after a loss.

 Each person has their way of dealing with grief.
 The five well-known stages of mourning, first identified by psychiatrist Elisabeth Kubler-Ross in 1969, are frequently mentioned.
 As follows:

 You might experience two or more of the five stages of grief.
 It’s crucial to realize that there is no typical grieving process.
 Everyone has a different experience with it.
 Your reactions to and indications of grief could be: